unknowntrojan/unknowntrojan/README.md

 Related to my love of low-level code, I'm a dedicated ✨reverse engineer✨.
 I love trying to understand other's intentions while programming and finding ways to exploit mistakes.
 I spent most of my teenage years "hacking" games, exploiting both the OS and games themselves, gathering experience reversing and bughunting.

-My experience is however not just limited to the backend.
-Although web development is most definitely not my strong suit, I do still find it enjoyable.
+My experience is not just limited to the backend, however.
+Web development is most definitely not my strong suit, but I do still find it enjoyable.

 I have always hosted my own infrastructure.
 I am familiar with contemporary virtualization and containerization technologies and have used them for complete CI/CD pipelines for my personal projects.

+## Experience

 Here is a list of technologies I am very comfortable with: